chendaniely/2018-05-30-dspg_git/README.md

 - An auto-merge happens when you edit a file in different locations
 - A merge conflict happens when you edit it in the same location

+- You can create a Pull Request (merge requests) when you push a branch to a remote